Hayato Sakamoto: Professional career

 In 2015, Sakamoto was named captain of the Giants.
 He finished the regular season with a .269 batting average and 12 home runs, and for the first time since 2007 was not selected as an all-star.
 Sakamoto would bounce back in 2016, hitting .344 with 23 home runs and a .988 OPS, and was once again named an all-star.
 However, the Giants would miss the postseason for the first time since 2006.

 In 2018, he was selected to his 10th All-Star Series and finished the regular season with a career-high .345 batting average.

 In 2019, Sakamoto won his first MVP award.
 He finished the regular season with a .312 batting average, 40 home runs and 94 RBI, and helped the Giants reach the 2019 Japan Series.
 However, the Giants were swept by the Fukuoka SoftBank Hawks in four games.
 Sakamoto collected just one hit in 13 at-bats during the series.

 On June 3, 2020, it was announced that Sakamoto and Giants teammate Takumi Ohshiro both tested positive for COVID-19.
 However, he was cleared to return to the starting lineup for the Giants' 2020 season opener against the Hanshin Tigers on June 19.
 On November 8, 2020, Sakamoto collected his 2,000th career hit.

+On September 7, 2023, Sakamoto started at third base for the first time in his 17-year career.
+Previously, he had only started at second base or shortstop.